 Shibuya Stream | Shibuya

-Opened in 2018 under big fanfare, Shibuya Stream is the latest addition to the bustling entertainment district of Shibuya and part of its grand revamping, which has started with the completion of Shibuya Hikarie in 2012 and will conclude with the total overhaul of Shibuya Station Square in 2027.
+Opened in 2018 under big fanfare, Shibuya Stream is a much-loved addition to the bustling entertainment district of Shibuya and part of its grand revamping, which has started with the completion of Shibuya Hikarie in 2012 and will conclude with the total overhaul of Shibuya Station Square in 2027.
 Previously, Shibuya river was one of many streams in Tokyo that were hastily entombed in concrete to make way for development ahead of the 1964 Tokyo Olympics, now city developers have started to reverse some of the damage done in the past, returning waterways and green environments back to our concrete city.